Fires, Floods And Earthquakes: New Report Finds 2016 Was Particularly Disastrous

 Globally, the costliest single event was the devastating earthquake on the Japanese island of Kyushu, at $31 billion.
 Here's the breakdown of the five most costly disasters worldwide:

 In North America, the most devastating disaster was Hurricane Matthew, which killed hundreds of people, mostly in Haiti.
-The catastrophe caused some $10.2 billion in damage, Munich Re added.
+The catastrophe caused some $10.2 billion in damage, Munich Re said.

 The report described an "exceptional" number of flood events, such as swollen rivers and flash floods.
-Such disasters made up 34 percent of all losses, compared to an average of 21 percent over the past ten years.
+Such disasters made up 34 percent of all losses, compared with an average of 21 percent over the past 10 years.

-2016's high numbers point to the dangers of "uncheck climate change," Peter Hoppe, head of Munich Re's Geo Risks Research Unit, said in a statement.
+2016's high numbers point to the dangers of "unchecked climate change," Peter Hoppe, head of Munich Re's Geo Risks Research Unit, said in a statement.
 He explained:

 "Of course, individual events themselves can never be attributed directly to climate change.
 But there are now many indications that certain events — such as persistent weather systems or storms bringing torrential rains – are more likely to occur in certain regions as a result of climate change."

-However, the new report does contain some good news – while 2016 had a high number of distinct events, it had a lower-than-average number of lives lost because of natural catastrophes.
+However, the new report does contain some good news: While 2016 had a high number of distinct events, it had a lower than average number of lives lost because of natural catastrophes.

 "Some 8,700 lives were sadly lost as a result of natural catastrophes, far fewer than in 2015 (25,400) and also below the ten-year-average (60,600)," Munich Re says.